Philip Mainwaring

-In 1634 Mainwaring became Principal Secretary to the Lord Deputy of Ireland, Lord Strafford.
-Strafford's biographer refers to him as a "court hanger-on" who was disliked by many of Strafford's friends, but who had provided him with useful intelligence in the past, and who justified the Earl's trust by proving a diligent and loyal official, who remained faithful to his employer to the end.
+In 1634, Mainwaring became Principal Secretary to the 1st Viscount Wentworth (who was later created, in January 1640, 1st Earl of Strafford), Lord Deputy of Ireland.
+Lord Wentworth's biographer refers to Mainwaring as a "court hanger-on" who was disliked by many of Wentworth's friends, but who had provided him with useful intelligence in the past, and who justified Wentworth's trust by proving a diligent and loyal official, who remained faithful to his employer to the end.

 He was knighted at Dublin Castle on 13 July 1634.
 He was an MP in the Irish House of Commons for Clonakilty from 1634 to 1635 and for Carysfort from 1640 to 1641.

 Mainwaring was elected MP for Morpeth for the Short Parliament in April 1640.
 He was imprisoned as a staunch Royalist in 1650.

 After the Restoration of Charles II he applied unsuccessfully for the position of headmaster of Charterhouse School.
 In December 1660, Mainwaring was appointed to the Irish Privy Council.
 It was suggested that given his advanced years he should step down from his old office as Principal Secretary, but he held on firmly to his place.
 He was then elected MP for Newton in the Cavalier Parliament in 1661, but died later that year.
 He never married.